 Best Street-legal Performance Motorcycle Rain Tire for Sportbikes: The silica content and aggressive tread pattern of the Pirelli Angel GT II means that both straight-line and cornering performance aren’t compromised.

 Bridgestone Exedra Max

-Best Heavy Cruiser Tire: For bigger cruisers, a stiff, durable tire is a necessity to take on heavy loads and V-twin torque — but on longer rides where a proper tread and soft tire compound is desired, the Exedra Max fills the gap.
-Since the majority of long-distance cruises are spent on the center of the tire, the Exedra Max tread pattern provides straight-line stability in dry conditions, but pumps away standing water for when those conditions take a turn for the worse.
+Best Heavy Cruiser Rain Tire: For bigger cruisers, a stiff, durable tire is a necessity to take on heavy loads and V-twin torque — but on longer rides where a proper tread and soft tire compound is desired, the Exedra Max fills the gap.
+Since most long-distance cruises are spent on the center of the tire, the Exedra Max tread pattern provides straight-line stability in dry conditions but pumps away standing water for when those conditions take a turn for the worse.

 Continental Ultra TKV11/12

 Best Option for Older Bikes: Just because you have a classic bike doesn’t mean your tires should have equally outdated technology — but that’s not to say you have to make sacrifices and opt for a modern look that’s out of place on your “experienced” ride.
 The Continental Ultra TKV11 and TVK12 duo marry a classic-style tread pattern with modern performance in wet and dry conditions.